 Freedom of Information

-The Practice seeks to satisfy all FoI Act requests promptly and within 20 working days.
-However, if necessary we will extend this timescale to give full consideration to a Public Interest test.
-If we do not expect to meet the deadline, we will inform the requester as soon as possible of the reasons for the delay and when we expect to have made a decision
+- We seek to satisfy all FoI Act requests promptly and within 20 working days.
+However, if necessary we will extend this timescale to give full consideration to a public interest test.
+If we do not expect to meet the deadline, we will inform the requester as soon as possible of the reasons for the delay and when we expect to have made a decision.

-The Practice will continue to protect the personal data entrusted to us, by disclosing it only in accordance with the Data Protection Act 1998
+- Continue to protect the personal data entrusted to us, by disclosing it only in accordance with the Data Protection Act 1998.

-The Practice provides advice and assistance to requesters to facilitate their use of FoI Act.
-We will publish our procedures and assist requesters to clarify their requests so that they can obtain the information that they require.
+- Provide advice and assistance to the requester to facilitate their use of FoI Act.
+We will publish our procedures and assist the requester to clarify their requests so that they can obtain the information that they require.

-The Practice applies the exemptions provided in the FoI Act and, where qualified exemptions exist, the Practice will disclose the information unless the balance of public interest lies in withholding it.
+- Apply the exemptions provided in the FoI Act and, where qualified exemptions exist, the practice will disclose the information unless the balance of public interest lies in withholding it.

-The Practice will consult with third parties before disclosing information that could affect their rights and interests.
-However, according to the FoI Act, the Practice must take the final decision on disclosure
+- Consult with third parties before disclosing information that could affect their rights and interests.
+However, according to the FoI Act, the practice must take the final decision on disclosure.

-The Practice records all FoI Act requests and our responses and monitors our performance in handling requests and complaints
+- We record all FoI Act requests and our responses and monitors our performance in handling requests and complaints.

-The Practice ensures that all staff are aware of their obligations under FoI Act and will include FoI Act education in the induction of all new staff
+- Ensure that all staff are aware of their obligations under FoI Act and will include FoI Act education in the induction of all new staff.